lsst/pipelines_lsst_io/releases/tickets.rst

 #######

 This page lists individual work tickets that went into LSST Science Pipelines releases.
-For broad descriptions of these tickets, see the :doc:`release notes <notes>`.
+For a broad descriptions of these tickets, see the :doc:`release notes <notes>`.

 .. include:: tickets-source/v17_0.rst